Welcome to our community

 Salem Evangelical Lutheran Church

 Nestled in the Shenandoah valley, we are a church that shares a living, daring confidence in God’s grace.
 This faith comes through the good news of Jesus Christ and gives us the freedom and the courage to wonder, discover and boldly participate in what god is up to in the world.
 Welcome to a community of faith that is warm, inviting, and eager to follow where the holy spirit leads.
-Summer worship time begins at 10:30 AM (for June 5th thru August 28th); please come to share this time with us.
+Worship begins at 11:00 AM; please come to share this time with us.

 Get in contactI'm new here